 Last updated: March 2026

 Air Canada's carry-on limit is 55 × 40 × 23 cm — a 30L backpack sits comfortably inside those dimensions.
-Air Canada enforces a 10 kg (22 lb) weight limit on international routes, which is the more likely constraint at this bag size.
+Air Canada doesn't enforce a carry-on weight limit, so dimensions are the only real constraint at this bag size.
 Many 30L bags are also slim enough to work as a personal item.
 Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 Check if this will actually fit your trip →Based on Air Canada’s 21.7 × 15.7 × 9.1 in carry-on limit and real bag dimensions.